-The maximum number of array drives is limited to 35 by the RAID firmware.
-The actual maximum limit of the SRCZCR RAID controller is 15, see Table 4-3.
-The firmware supports channel spanning where an array can consist of physical drives that are attached to either one or to both channels of the RAID controller.
-An array drive requires a minimum of two hard disk drives (or logical drives).
-Therefore the maximum array limitation for each RAID controller is the physical drive limit of that RAID controller divided by two.
-An array drive can contain (or have reside on it) up to a maximum of 2 host drives.
+The maximum number of array drives is limited by the RAID firmware.
+The actual limit of the SRCU42L controller is 15 array drives per channel.
+A RAID array drive requires a minimum of two hard disk drives (or logical drives).
+Therefore the maximum RAID array drive limitation for the SRCU42L controller is the physical drive limit divided by two.
+A RAID array drive can contain (or have reside on it) up to a maximum of 2 host drives.

-RAID firmware limits the controller to a maximum of 30 host drives (RAID volumes) per controller.
+There is a maximum limitation of 30 host drives per SRCU42L controller.
 There is a minimum of at least one host drive per array drive.
 A host drive can only be associated with (or reside on) a single array drive.
-Like array drives, host drives can reside on hard disk drives that are isolated to a single channel or span both of the channels of the RAID controller.

-Table 4-3.
-RAID Controller Drive Maximum Limitations (SRCZCR)
+Table 11.
+RAID Controller Drive Maximum Limitations (SRCU42L)

-Drive Type Maximum Per Channel Maximum Per Controller Maximum Per Array Drive Maximum Per Host Drive
+Drive Type Per Channel Per Controller Per Array Drive Per Host Drive

-Physical Disk Drives 15 30 30 (2 minimum) 30
+Physical Disk Drives 15 30 30 30

 RAID Array Drives 7 15 1

-RAID Host Drives 15 30 2
+Host Drives 30 2